jeroneSamari/P0-JS-Person201/README.md

 Answer the following questions in your analysis.
 You'll submit your analysis as a separate PDF as a separate assignment ***to Gradescope***.

 ### Question 1
-How many instance variables are there in `Person201`?
+- How many instance variables are there in `Person201`?
+- How many constructors are there in `Person201`?
+- How many constructors are there in `Person201`?

 ### Question 2
-How many constructors are there in `Person201`?
+According to the `equals` method of the `Person201` class, when are two `Person201` objects considered to be equal?
+Is it case sensitive for their names or for the names of their buildings?

 ### Question 3
-In the Person201Scanner class there are two methods:readFile and readURL.
-Briefly describe what these methods do and comment on their similarities and their differences.
+Does the main method of `Person201Demo` create any objects of type `Person201Utilities`?
+If so, why?
+If not, why is this not necessary?

 ### Question 4
-When Person201Scanner is run with the URL for the online medium.txt file, how many entries are printed?

-### Question 5
-When Person201Scanner is run with the URL for the online medium.txt file, what is the last name printed?
+Note that your `Person201Finder.java` program did not need any kind of password to automatically pull data from the `people.txt` file; it is publicly available on the internet.
+In one or two paragraphs, reflect on and respond to one or more of the following related questions.
+This question is graded for honest effort, not correctness.
+- Do you think it's a good idea to keep information about individuals publicly available on the internet?
+What are some pros and cons?
+- If you were the designer of a web application that included personal information (such as a social media app), how would you protect the privacy of your users?

 ***After completing the analysis questions you submit your answers in a PDF to Gradescope in the appropriate assignment.***